byayex/QueueQuick/README.md

 Welcome to the QueueQuick repository!
 QueueQuick is a SaaS project aimed at providing entrepreneurs with the ability to create waitlists not just for email, but for multiple other channels like WhatsApp and more.

-## ToDo (The following things were not completed by me)

-- Multi Channel Support (its not complicated to create new channale)
-- Homepage (Landing Page)
-- Send Notifications (Frontend)
-- Statistics in the Dashboard
-- Implementing the fixed unsubscribe link in all messages (regardless of the channel)
-- ...

 ## Getting Started

 ### Backend